sushgmaneOracle/server-logs-processor/README.md

 - You are all Set

 ### Using command line :
-This application is packaged as a war which has Tomcat 8 embedded.
-No Tomcat or JBoss installation is necessary.
+This application is packaged as a jar.
+It is spring boot applicationn still No Tomcat or JBoss installation is necessary.
 You run it using the java -jar command.

 - Clone this repository
 - Make sure you are using JDK 1.8 and Maven 3.x
-- You can build the project and run the tests by running mvn clean package
+- You can build the project and run the tests by running mvn commands
+   -  mvn clean
+   -  mvn compile
+   -  mvn install
 - Once successfully built, you can run the service by one of these two methods:

-        java -jar -Dspring.profiles.active=dev target/server-logs-processor.jar
+        java -jar -Dspring.profiles.active=dev target/server-logs-processor-0.0.1-SNAPSHOT.jar --file.path=<absolute file path>/logFile.txt
         or
-        mvn spring-boot:run -Drun.arguments="spring.profiles.active=dev"
+        mvn spring-boot:run -Drun.arguments="spring.profiles.active=dev,file.path=<absolute file path>/logFile.txt"